koenbres04/ResetOptimization/README.md

 # Speedrun Reset Optimization

 This project implements an algorithm for optimising reset strategies in speedrunning.
-This is not only usefull for determining when to reset during a run, but also it allows you to quantitatively judge when to go for a risky strategy or for a more safe one.
+This is not only useful for determining when to reset during a run, but also it allows you to quantitatively judge when to go for a risky strategy or for a more safe one.

+As far as I know this algorithm was first discovered by github user jasontrigg0 as seen at the very bottom of [this](https://www.reddit.com/r/speedrun/comments/lxq9g7/looking_for_a_mathematicaly_perfect_way_to_reset/) thread and in [this](https://gist.github.com/jasontrigg0/148a58ea7533c1831cef605095dbd213) github gist.
+I independently rediscovered the algorithm and wrote it out before discovering this.
+(I found the thread earlier, but I never scrolled all the way to the bottom.)
+This code is hopefully easier to use, easier to understand and faster than jason's.

 ## The basic idea